rklymentiev/py-for-neuro/chapters/chapter0.md

 Hello and welcome!

 My name is Ruslan and I feel passionate about Neuroscience.
 During my short experience in this field I have already spotted the lack of programming/computer science knowledge among scientists.
 Given my background in Data Science and belief in the "open source knowledge", I decided to create a course to introduce other people to Python programming.
-In my opinion basic programming knowledge allows to (a) work with data in a more convenient way (there a whole new world away from Excel, you know); (b) automate repeated tasks; (c) make custom visualizations.
-And also programming is just fun.
+Basic programming knowledge allows working with data in a more convenient way (there is a whole new world beyond Excel), automating repeated tasks or making custom visualizations.
+And programming is just fun.

-Even though course has a fancy name, it is not really different from any introduction Python course you can find online.
+Even though this course has a fancy name, it is not really different from any introduction Python course you can find online.
 The only difference is that I tried to create most the exercises and examples based on neuroscience related problems.
-However, you don't need any specific knowledge in order to take the course, since the course is about Python, not about the brain.
+However, you don't need any specific knowledge in order to take the course, since the course is about Python, not brain.

 #### What this course IS about: